January 27: ‘the greatest and finest place in the world’

 Coming to power in 1587 at the age of 16, Abbas I of Persia (d.
 January 19, 1629) raised the Safavid Dynasty to its highest point of cultural attainment.
 In 1598 he moved the seat of the sweeping empire to its central location in Isfahan.
 The complex he directed to exemplify his dynasty, constructed next to the existing ancient city, is one of the greatest of urban planning exercises of the period and a powerful symbol of Safavid rule and civic life.

 Unlike many similar contemporary projects in Europe, in which single buildings symbolize the power of crown or church, the expression here is an open space.
 The Maidan is defined by a two-tiered rectangular enclosure measuring 525 x 1667 feet, into which a series of great buildings open.
 These include the Masjed-e Shah (Shah Mosque, from 1611) and Masjed-e Sheykh Lotfollah (Lotfallah Mosque, from 1603).
-The centerpieces of Persian Safavid architecture, they are built of vaulted iwans opening from flat rectangular portals that open into grand vaulted spaces topped with bulbous and pointed domes.
-Their relatively simple structural materials are covered with a veneer of brightly colored ceramic tile with a dazzling array of decorative motifs drawn from calligraphy and geometry with an effect that is equally brilliant and dazzling.
-These main buildings, designed for religious use, are balanced by the palace (airy terraces in shady gardens) and bazaar (a complicated, dense warren of shops and other buildings that are top lit by small openings that allow limited sunlight to illuminate, rather than overheat, the interiors) that together express the essential arenas of public life.
+The centerpieces of Persian Safavid architecture, they are built of vaulted iwans opening from flat rectangular portals that open into grand vaulted spaces topped with elegant, bulbous and pointed domes.
+Their relatively simple structural materials are covered with a veneer of brilliantly colored ceramic tile with a dazzling array of decorative motifs drawn from calligraphy and geometry with an effect that is equally brilliant and dazzling.
+These main public buildings for religious use are balanced by the palace (airy terraces in shady gardens) and bazaar (a complicated, dense warren of shops and other buildings that are top lit by small openings that allow limited sunlight to illuminate, rather than overheat, the interiors) that together express the essential arenas of public life.

 Although less frequently visited by westerners today, already in the seventeenth century Isfahan was a magnet for aristocratic travellers like Jean de Thevenot, who published Travels into the Levant in 1687, (available here).
 Considering it not only as an example of Persian architecture, but rather comparing it with developments in the west as well, he wrote of it: